HUU/atlas/README.md

 ### Code Complete

+* MCP servers for PgSql (maybe others?) and Codium/Cursor rules to make AI not insane.
+* Some ADR structure / directory for decision logs and so forth.
 * NativeWind + component library
 * TailWind component library (raw Radix?
 Flowbite?)
 * Web UI testing (Cypress?)